ro04/RPS-Multiplayer/README.md

 4. Disconnect function is not working properly.
 Troubleshoot and correct.

 5. Work on the layout.
-Make it mobil friendly.
+Make it mobile friendly.
 Add color, etc.